zatarain/portfolio/docs/geo-football.md

 | :----------------------------: | :-----------------------: | :-------------------: |
 | ![Sun Burst][codecov-sunburst] | ![iCicle][codecov-icicle] | ![Grid][codecov-grid] |

-**IMPORTANT NOTE:** Even if we had good coverage, that doesn't mean the API would be flawless, as it was mentioned in the [Assumptions section](#-assumptions) there are many chances to improve and for sure it may have even more.
+**IMPORTANT NOTE:** Even if we had good coverage, that doesn't mean the API would be flawless, as it was mentioned in the [Assumptions](#-assumptions) and [Future work](#-future-work) sections there are many chances to improve and for sure it may have even more.

 ### 🔐 Security